nodecosmos/charybdis/README.md

 📝 Primary key fields should not be wrapped in Option<> as they are mandatory.

-## Automatic migration with `charybdis-migrate`:
+## Automatic migration
 <a name="automatic-migration"></a>
-Smart migration tool that enables automatic migration to database without need to write migrations by hand.
+`charybdis-migrate` tool that enables automatic migration to database without need to write migrations by hand.
 It expects `src/models` files and generates migrations based on differences between model definitions and database.

 It supports following operations: